JoeLago/MHWDB-iOS/Pods/GRDB.swift/README.md

 }
 ```

+**A database queue serializes accesses to the database**, which means that there is never more than one thread that uses the database.

+- When you don't need to modify the database, prefer the `read` method.
+It prevents any modification to the database.

+- The `write` method wraps your database statements in a transaction that commits if and only if no error occurs.
+On the first unhandled error, all changes are reverted, the whole transaction is rollbacked, and the error is rethrown.

+    When precise transaction handling is required, see [Transactions and Savepoints](#transactions-and-savepoints).

 **A database queue needs your application to follow rules in order to deliver its safety guarantees.** Please refer to the [Concurrency](#concurrency) chapter.

-See [DemoApps/GRDBDemoiOS/AppDatabase.swift](DemoApps/GRDBDemoiOS/GRDBDemoiOS/AppDatabase.swift) for a sample code that sets up a database queue on iOS.
+> :bulb: **Tip**: see the [Demo Application](DemoApps/GRDBDemoiOS/README.md) for a sample code that sets up a database queue on iOS.

-> :muscle: **Note to database experts**: The `write` and `read` database access methods generally help enforcing the [GRDB concurrency guarantees](#concurrency), and are highly recommended, even for skilled developers, because they lift most of the mental burden related to explicit SQLite transactions:
->
-> - `DatabaseQueue.write` wraps your database statements in a transaction that commits if and only if no error occurs.
-On the first unhandled error, the whole transaction is rollbacked, and the error is rethrown.
-> - `DatabaseQueue.read` does not open any transaction, but enforces read-only access.
->
-> When precise transaction handling is required, see [Transactions and Savepoints](#transactions-and-savepoints).

 ### DatabaseQueue Configuration